halozat/tv2play-bypass/README.md

 # tv2play-bypass 👀

 > a web interface for ripping stream links from tv2play, and proxying it, with no ads.
+> (there are plans to port this project to next.js)

 ### [t2p.lath.hu](https://t2p.lath.hu)